edgd1er/nordvpn-proxy/README.md

 thisismyusername
 thisismypassword
 ```

+Nordvpn openvpn credentials are to be found following that procedure:
+* Go to NordVPN website and log in
+* Under accounts - Services - click NordVPN
+* Click - Set up NordVPN manually - at the bottom right of the page.
+* You will receive a verification code in your email that you use for NordVPN services.
+Type the code in the popup window the preceded the email check.
+* Copy the credentials using the “Copy” buttons on the right for your new encrypted user name and password and paste them in nordvpn_creds

 * start the container: docker compose up -d

 once the container is started, you will see in the logs these two lines, indicating that both socks and http proxies are up.